Doorsfan/Individual-Turn-In-Project-Basics-of-Programming/README.md

 - At the start of each round, each player is presented with information about what animals they own, what food they own, how much money they own and how much decay their animals have suffered since their last round.
+[DONE]

 - A player cannot sell food.
+[DONE]

+# TO-DO LIST
+- Implement declaration of Winner
+- Implement end of Round sell-off mechanic
+- Enforce conforming food type for Feeding of Animal
+- Fully implement feedAnimal
+- Implement player removal from the Game
+- Implement death of Animals
+- Implement removal of Player